jump-dev/JuMP.jl/docs/src/solutions.md

 MOI.TerminationStatusCode
 ```

-Additionally, we can receive a solver specific string explaning why the
+Additionally, we can receive a solver specific string explaining why the
 optimization stopped with [`raw_status`](@ref).

 ## Solution statuses